-In the event that a foreign fishing vessel seeks access to an Australian port to unload or tranship SBT, a port permit is required.
-Australia will consider an application for a port permit..
-In addition, landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Australian Government Minister for Agriculture and Water Resources, through the Department of Agriculture and Water Resources.
-Information on any inspection or other action that is undertaken will be shared with relevant States in accordance with Australian Government legislation, recognising that Australia has ratified the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing.
+In the event that a foreign fishing vessel seeks access to an Australian port to unload or tranship SBT, Australia must issue a port permit (except in cases of force majeure).
+In addition, landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Australian Government Assistant Minister for Agriculture and Water Resources, through the Department of Agriculture and Water Resources.

+Information on any inspection or other action that is undertaken is shared with relevant States in accordance with Australian Government legislation, recognising that Australia has ratified the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing.

 iv.
-Monitoring systems for recording the quantity of SBT transhipped:- v.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):- vi.
-Reference to applicable legislation and penalties:-
+Monitoring systems for recording the quantity of SBT transhipped:- $N\!/\!A$ v.
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):- vi.
+Reference to applicable legislation and penalties:- vii.
+Other relevant information:-Nil i.
+The rules and processes for authorising transhipments of SBT at sea and methods (in addition to the presence of CCSBT transhipment observers) for checking and verifying the quantities of SBT transhipped:-